kubemq-io/kubemq-CSharp/README.md

 ```

 ### Method: send stream
-This method allows to send stream of events.
+This method allows for sending a stream of events.
-Use cases: sending file in multiple packets, high frequent rate of events.
+Use cases: sending a file in multiple packets; frequent high rate of events.

 Initialize `Sender` with server address from code (also can be initialized using config file):
 ```C#